-Now to start let us, firstly, consider that we do not know the IP of the PwnLab, therefore search for the IP address before hand and for that there is a command that shows us all the IP’s present in our network, so go to the terminal of you Kali and type :
+Now to start let us, firstly, consider that we do not know the IP of the PwnLab, therefore search for the IP address beforehand and for that there is a command that shows us all the IP’s present in our network, so go to the terminal of you Kali and type :

-Target IP = 192.168.0.105
+Target IP = 192.168.1.103

 And to know that we start our penetration testing.
 So, first, we will now scan with nmap, we will apply an aggressive scan as it gives detailed information and is fast.
 The command is :

-nmap -A 192.168.0.105
+nmap -A 192.168.1.103

-Our target IP is 192.168.0.105 as its MAC Vendor is VMware.
+We have the result of scanning and as you can see there are only three ports open and they are 80, 111, 3306.
 It is our best shot but also to be sure let us check this IP on our browser.
-In the browser we can see that PwnLab has three pages: home, login and upload.
+In the browser, we can see that PwnLab has three pages: home, log in and upload.
 To enter the server we have to upload our code into it and for we must know username and password.

-As we need to know about username and password, we will use nikto command to find out the file which is storing them.
+As we need to know about username and password, we will use Nikto command to find out the file which is storing them.
 Nikto helps us to know all the file names and the data they are containing.
 And the command to for this is:

-nikto -h 192.168.0.105
+nikto -h http://192.168.1.103